1712n/dn-institute/content/attacks/posts/2022-06-23-Harmony-Horizon.md

 ﻿---
 date: 2022-06-23
-attacks/posts/target-entities:
+target-entities:
   - Harmony
   - Horizon Bridge
-attacks/posts/entity-types: Blockchain
+entity-types: Blockchain
-attacks/posts/attack-types: Bridge Hack
+attack-types: Bridge Hack
 title: "Harmony's Horizon Bridge was the victim of a massive cyberattack from North Korea"
 ---